morteza-mogharrab/Sentiment-Analysis/README.md

 ### TextBlob

-TextBlob is a simple NLP library that provides tools for text processing tasks such as part-of-speech tagging, noun phrase extraction, and sentiment analysis.
+TextBlob is a simple NLP library that provides tools for text-processing tasks such as part-of-speech tagging, noun phrase extraction, and sentiment analysis.

 ### BERT Transformers